Counts of Montfort (Swabia): History

 The counts held the lordships of the County of Feldkirch (until 1390), County of Bregenz (until 1523) and Tettnang (until 1779).
 They had territories in Upper Swabia and particularly in Vorarlberg, most of which they ruled.
 Until the 18th century, the counts were a remarkable family of the high nobility, the most important in the region of Lake Constance, but the line eventually became extinct.
 In a number of places, including Feldkirch, Bregenz and Langenargen, there are still signs of their history.

 The counts of Montfort were originally a branch of another Swabian noble family, the counts palatine of Tübingen.
 Hugo II of Tübingen (d.
 1182) married Elizabeth of Bregenz, and through her, Hugo would take ownership over the former territories of the counts of Bregenz, including Bregenz itself, Montfort, and Sigmaringen, making him a dominant power in the region.
 His marriage to Elizabeth would also provide him with close family ties to Emperor Frederick I Barbarossa and the Welfs (like Barbarossa and Henry the Lion, Elizabeth was a grandchild of the Welf duke Henry IX of Bavaria).
+His marriage to Elizabeth would also provide him with close family ties to Emperor Frederick I Barbarossa and the Welfs (like Barbarossa and Henry the Lion, Elizabeth was a grandchild of the Welf duke Henry IX of Bavaria).

 Upon the death of Hugo II, the majority of the former Bregenz territories would go to his second son, Hugo III (d.
 1228/1230), who after about 1200 would style himself "Hugo of Montfort".
 His territories as count included Raetia Curiensis, Tettnang, Bregenz, Feldkirch, Sonnenberg, Werdenberg, and Sargans.
 The new House of Montfort would adopt the arms of the County Palatine of Tübingen, but the Montfort arms would feature a red gonfalon on a silver shield instead of a gold one.

 Hugo's older brother Rudolph I (1160–1219) continued the original line of the counts palatine; nevertheless, five generations later Gottfried II (d.
 1369) would be forced to sell Tübingen to the County of Württemberg and drop the title of count palatine in favor of the ordinary Count of Tübingen.
 He did, however, inherit Lichteneck via his wife Clara of Freiburg, and thenceforth his descendants would bear the title Count of Tübingen-Lichteneck.
 Next to Montfort-Tettang, this line would be the longest-lasting branch of the family, lasting until 1664.

 Around 1779, Tettnang was sold to the Austrian House of Habsburg in order to pay debts.
 Several years later, the line became extinct upon the death of Count Anton IV in 1787.
 The Habsburgs added the Montfort lands to their Further Austrian possessions.